sgsbucket/animan-doc/docs/animan/member.md

 - Read: Toggles whether the Show appears to a user.
 - Edit Category: Toggles whether the user is able to edit the Categories of the Show (its stages, the users assigned to it, references, special notes, file types, boilerplate template files, etc.).
-- Edit Resource: Toggles whether the user is able to edit Resources of the Show (its title, tags, and the ability to delete the resource).
+- Edit Resource: Toggles whether the user is able to edit Resources of the Show (its title, tags, and the ability to delete the Resource).
 - Edit Episode: Toggles whether the user is able to edit Episodes of the Show (their titles and code labels).

 Click the floppy disk icon to save any changes or click outside the dialog box to exit without saving.